 What is more, these donors are allowed to make student recommendations on their donation.
 It doesn't guarantee that the student they name will receive a scholarship, but it will be considered by our selection committees as one of the factors they use to make their award decisions.
 Ultimately, our selection committees have complete discretion regarding all scholarship awards.
-The three factors they consider are as follows:
+The three factors they consider are as follows (in no particular order):

 The narrative provided by the parents;